nmshd/documentation/_docs_explore/60-runtime.md

 When the Message is a [Mail]({% link _docs_explore/61-data-model.md %}#Mail) a `consumption.mailReceived` event will be published.
 This is useful if you only want to refresh your UI that is rendering structured Mails.

+If you are interested in these events you need to enable this module, because it is not enabled by default.

 ## Runtime Building Blocks

 ### Crypto Library <a href="https://github.com/nmshd/cns-crypto"><i class="fab fa-fw fa-github"/></a> {#crypto-library}